inwtx/mixmaster/README.md

 Mixmaster should now be installed.

 II.
 (Step II can be bypassed if installing on Unbuntu.)
-Download this if on Debian 10+.
+Download this into /root if on Debian 10+.
 &nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/libcrypto.so.1.0.0.tar.gz
 &nbsp;&nbsp;&nbsp;tar zxvf libcrypto.so.1.0.0.tar.gz
 Copy the libcrypto.so.1.0.0 file to /usr/lib/x86_64-linux-gnu/